 Kerosene lanterns lighted the church.
 A preaching pulpit is on the right wall.

 The bells have filled the village’s awareness of time for many years.
 They toll on the quarter hour and the number of rings corresponding to the hour.
 In 1966, the automatic bell system failed and the parish could not afford to fix it at the time.
 With the lack of the familiar bell tolling throughout the day, a local community effort was initiated to help pay for a new system.
 Around $6000 was raised and the time piece was re-built.

 A 30 inch by 30 inch bronze plaque was erected in honor of the contributors.
 System upgrades continue to take place as needed.

-On November —of 1919 a fire threatened to destroy this historic structure.
+On November 22, 1919 a chimney fire threatened to destroy this historic structure.
 Quick action by the local volunteer fire department contained the fire to the roof.
 Damage was assessed at $1313 and was mostly covered by insurance.

 Lead Researcher: Robert Gariepy, Sr.

-Waterford Post’s “Stories of Waterford and its Busy Lives” 1923
+- Waterford: “Stories of Waterford and its Busy Lives”, Waterford Post, 1923.